sslserver

 -B banner

-connection is made.
+Write banner to the network immediately after each TLS connection is made.
 The banner is subject to TLS encryption.

--g gid Switch group ID to gid after preparing to receive connections.
+Switch group ID to gid after preparing to receive connections. gid must be a positive integer.

--u uid Switch user ID to uid after preparing to receive connections.
+Switch user ID to uid after preparing to receive connections. uid must be a positive integer.

 -I ifname